 If you want to explore the region a little bit more, take a day trip to Bacalar, a small town about 1 hour south of Mahahual that boasts a stunning lagoon of seven colors that will blow you away.

 While Bacalar in itself is a destination and deserves more time than just a day, in my opinion, you can easily do it as a day trip from Mahahual.
 Book a boat tour of the Bacalar lagoon before your trip.

 😉 Check my guide to the best boat tours of Bacalar Lagoon.

 PRO TIP: Bacalar is one of the most beautiful places in Mexico, but its ecosystem is very fragile.
 You shouldn’t use sunscreen or any cosmetics if you when you swim in the lagoon or Bacalar cenotes.

 During my trip to Mahahual, I stayed at Hotel Noah, and loved it!
 This property sits along Malecon and offers amazing views of the Caribbean and has super friendly staff.
 There’s also a restaurant on the first floor that offers delicious food and drinks, so you don’t have to go too far to get food.

 Book your hotel in Mahahual ahead of your trip to save money 💰

 Best restaurants in Mahahual

-As a vegan, I found some really good options in Mahahual, however, there are plenty of good places to check out if you are not a plant-based eater.
-For example, Malecon 21, a restaurant on the first floor of Hotel Noah has delicious food and a gorgeous beachfront setting.
+As a vegan, I found some really good options in Mahahual, but there are plenty of good places to check out if you are not a plant-based eater.
+For example, Malecon 21, a restaurant and one of the most popular Mahahual beach clubs on the first floor of Hotel Noah has delicious food.

 And if you like ice cream, stop at La Dolce Vita, a small ice cream shop next to Yaya Beach that has many flavors of regular ice cream as well as several flavors of vegan sorbet.